ratul0547/sturdy-iptv/README.md

 ### Files description

-`TV.m3u` File contains almost 5000 channels including Bangladeshi channels.

-`categories` folder contains multiple m3u files of bangladeshi and foreign TV channels categorized in different files for easy use in mobile devices.
+`TV.m3u` File contains almost 5000 channels including Bangladeshi channels. \n `categories` folder contains multiple m3u files of bangladeshi and foreign TV channels categorized into different files for easy use in mobile devices. \n
+`countries` folder contains channels categorized into different countries.

+### Usage
+clone the repository to local device and add the files in your preferred IPTV Player. \n